selenaassou/saco-banking-system/README.md

     Now, let's see if we can push changes to this file using terminal VS using Intellij

-    Testing if we can pull chnages now using terminal ... ! since I set the upstream using the command:
+    Testing if we can pull changes now using terminal ... ! since I set the upstream using the command:
      "git push --set-upstream origin main" (NEW)